alexch/ruby_notes/ruby-intro.md

     >> 4+4
     => 8

-Please fire up `irb` on your computer and try this out!
+Please fire up `irb` on your computer and try this out right now!

 # Every statement has a value